101st Infantry Regiment (United States): Arracourt and Lorraine

 LTC Lyons, C. O. of 2-101, was seriously wounded on that day.
-On 20 November 1-101 under LTC Lawrence M. Kirk captured Lohr and Innsviller and 3-101 under LTC James N. Peale, Jr. captured Torchviller.
+On 20 November 1-101 under LTC Lawrence M. Kirk captured Lohr and Innsviller and 3-101 under LTC James N. Peale, Jr. captured Torcheville.
 1-101 captured Altweiller on 27 November.
 On 1 December, in coordination with the 4th Armored Division, the 101st Infantry attacked Sarre-Union.
 1-101 seized high ground to the east, and the city fell to the 101st Infantry on 3 December.
 The Regiment was relieved at Rohrbach on 10 December by the 87th Infantry Division.

 Metz

 While moving through Metz, 2-101 was ordered to contain the German garrison at Fort Jeanne d'Arc and it relieved the elements of the 345th Infantry Regiment.
 On 11 December, 1-101 joined the containment force.
 On 13 December, the German garrison surrendered and the troops of the 101st Infantry enjoyed much deserved R&R in Metz.
 However, on 19 December the Regiment was called up again to help stop a German breakthrough in Belgium and Luxembourg.